0xDevansh/toggl-discord-timelogger/README.md

 #### The project codes

-These are a single word to represent your project for whic the log is to be added.
+These are a single **lowercase** word to represent your project for which the log is to be added.

 ### Usage